Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Xnnn** Probe X offset^1^
 * **Ynnn** Probe Y offset^1^
 * **Znnn** Trigger Z height
-* **Cnnn** Temperature coefficient^2^
 * **Snnn** Calibration temperature^2^
+* **Cnnn** Temperature coefficient^3^
 * **Tnnn** (RRF 1.17 and later) Z probe type to which these parameters apply, defaults to the current Z probe type as defined by M558 P parameter.^2^

-^1^X and Y offsets of the Z probe relative to the print head (i.e. the position when the empty tool is selected) can be specified.
+^1^ X and Y offsets of the Z probe relative to the print head (i.e. the position when the empty tool is selected) can be specified.
 This allows you to calculate your probe coordinates based on the geometry of the bed, without having to correct them for Z probe X and Y offset.

-^2^Optional parameters 'S' (temperature in °C at which the specified Z parameter is correct, default is current temperature) and 'C' (temperature coefficient of Z parameter in mm/°C, default zero).
+^2^ Optional parameter 'S' (temperature in °C at which the specified Z parameter is correct, default is current temperature).
+In RRF2 the bed temperature reading is used.
+^3^ Optional parameter 'C' (temperature coefficient of Z parameter in mm/°C, default zero).
 This is useful for probes that are affected by temperature.
-In RRF2 the bed temperature reading is used.

 ### Examples
 <br>